-• Being critically aware of one’s own power and privilege and open to constructive criticism;
+Be critically aware of one’s own power and privilege, and be open to criticism.

-• Taking action to address personal and institutional practices that go against our principles of gender equality and human rights, acknowledging any harm caused and making amends;
+Take action to address personal and institutional practices that go against our principles of gender equality and human rights, acknowledging any harm caused and making amends.

-• Respecting and promoting women’s leadership in the gender equality movement;
+Respect and promote women’s leadership in the gender equality movement.

-• Creating structures of consultation and partnerships with women’s rights organizations.
-(See in particular the MenEngage standards 2, 3, 4, 5 and 7 as examples).
+Create structures of consultation and partnerships with women’s rights organizations.

 Accountability requires the development of a receptive capacity in men and others who have been placed in positions of power and privilege so that they can listen to the perspectives of the oppressed groups in order to become authentic allies.